kanhiya3377/FoodRecipeUI/README.md

+# We are are creating an food recipe ui
+# In this project we are using reactjs and tailwind css
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.